Hunger in America

 New from the USDA in 2018 – “The Food Assistance Landscape: FY 2017 Annual Report”

 This report uses preliminary data from USDA’s Food and Nutrition Service to examine trends in U.S. food and nutrition assistance programs through fiscal 2017.
 It also summarizes two recent ERS reports: one on trends in the prevalence and severity of U.S. household food insecurity through 2016 and another on the contribution of SNAP benefits to household food spending.
 23 pages.
+See Summary of this report.

 New from MAZON in 2018 – “A Tipping Point: Leveraging Opportunities to Improve the Nutritional Quality of Food Bank Inventory”